Omni-guides/Tuxborn/EmissariesReadMe.md

 The Darkwoods area can be really heavy on the Steam Deck, so you might want to turn on FSR when in there.
 Toggling the upscaler is a 100% safe save.

 The racemenu camera can be a bit claustrophobic, you can tweak the camera in one of the other racemenu tabs.

+Sometimes you still get the heromenu tutorial at higher levels, you can turn this off in the Enderal mcm.

 ### <ins>Installing your own mods</ins>